Click here for the companion R script for this lecture.

 So, is this a good model?

 Of course, the goodness-of-fit tests you can run with simulated data are limited only by your imagination!
-Be dangerous!

 NOTE: the above methods do not account for parameter uncertainty.
 This model is the maximum likelihood model- that is, the point estimates are assumed to represent the true model!